saying121/lcode/README.md

 cargo_integr = true
 ```

-## 🔍Fuzzy Search

-Fuzzy search tui and cli implement is same，in cli paid only is true,
-in tui also can input `true`/`P.O.: tru` for filter.

 ## 👣 The User Infos

-You can ckeckout the infos/tab3 in tui for ensure cookies is valid.
+You can checkout the infos/tab3 in tui for ensure cookies is valid.

+## Todo

+- cache cookies